-A most unusual search is underway in Havre de Grace, just offshore from Tydings Park.
+A dogged search continues in the waters of Havre de Grace, just offshore from Tydings Park.
 A boater, whose arm and leg were amputated five years ago, was swept overboard last weekend and lost both of his prosthetics on the bottom of the channel.
+Since then, dozens of commercial divers, salvagers, and fire and police department members have been hunting for the prosthetic leg and robotic arm.
+So far, they haven’t found anything.

 Zdon is a bilateral amputee, having lost one of his legs and one of his arms in a motorcycle accident five and a half years ago.
 That tragic day, another driver fell asleep at the wheel and hit Zdon and his wife of 24 years head-on.
-He woke up three days later to find out that his wife didn’t survive.
-Zdon now has a prosthetic fiberglass leg that conforms to his stump and a cutting-edge robotic arm that can, incredibly, work off his brain’s thoughts and move his prosthetic fingers and hand when his brain tells them to move.
+He woke up three days later to find out that his wife didn’t survive and he was without two limbs.
+Zdon now has a prosthetic fiberglass leg that conforms to his stump and a cutting-edge robotic arm that can, incredibly, work off his brain’s thoughts—moving his prosthetic fingers and hand when his brain tells them to move.
 This myoelectric arm is estimated to cost $400,000.

-On Sunday, Zdon and his boating companion were returning to the Havre de Grace Yacht Basin boat ramp when he Zdon shifted his weight just enough to send water in over the side, tip the boat, and sweep them both into the water.
+On Sunday, Zdon and his boating companion were returning to the Havre de Grace Yacht Basin boat ramp when he shifted his weight to reposition.
+It was just enough to send water in over the side, tip the boat, and sweep them both into the water.
 “I rolled out like a jelly bean,” he recalls.

 Zdon, who wasn’t wearing a life jacket, felt confident he could stay afloat.
 He swims in a pool at his house every day, he tells us, despite having only one arm and leg.

 However, upon falling into the water, his prosthetics began to weigh him down.
 He estimates the waterlogged arm and leg probably weighed about 20 pounds.
-His prosthetic leg became detached from his body on its own.
+Then his prosthetic leg lost its seal and became detached from his body.
 He was feeling he might not be able to keep his head above water much longer.
 “I had to make the decision to reach over and take off my arm.”

-By that time, he had been tossed a life vest and a good Samaritan on shore had spotted the capsized vessel to call 911.
-He and his neighbor were both able to safely get to shore.
+He was tossed a life vest and a good Samaritan on shore had spotted the capsized vessel to call 911.
+He and his companion were both able to safely get to shore.

 When he got the call about the missing arm and leg, Argentino didn’t quite believe it.
-“I thought, It sounds like someone is trying to prank us.
+“I thought, It sounds like someone is trying to prank us.”
 But he met Zdon and knew he had to help.
-On Monday afternoon, Argentino and an employee who is a trained diver, took a first look, but the search area wasn’t narrow enough to make much progress.
+Last Monday afternoon, Argentino and employee Joe Severson, who is a trained diver, took a first look.
+They say the search area wasn’t narrow enough to make much progress.

-Argentino tried again on Wednesday evening with his side-scan sonar.
+Argentino and Severson tried again last Wednesday evening with the side-scan sonar.
 Intended for fishing, he didn’t anticipate it would be sensitive enough to locate the arm and leg, which could easily be confused with debris or a tree limb underwater.

 By this time, friends of Zdon were spreading the word on social media about the search.
 Hundreds of people reached out to him, commercial “treasure divers” as he put it, all with good intentions of helping.

-With media attention mounting, the Susquehanna Hose Company and Maryland State Police dive teams are poised to take up the search as early as Friday.
-The Susquehanna Hose Company has a much more powerful side-scan sonar device, and Argentino is optimistic they’ll turn up the prosthetics.
-“I’d put our chances of finding it around a 60 percent chance,” he says.
+With media attention mounting, the Susquehanna Hose Company and Maryland State Police dive teams also took up the search.
+The Susquehanna Hose Company has a much more powerful side-scan sonar device.

 It’s possible for Zdon to have the prosthetics replaced, but the cost is daunting, and it would be months before he would receive them.
 The different components of his arm come from all over the world, from Germany to College Park, Maryland, to Chicago.